kraiz/django-crontab/README.rst

         ('0   4 * * *', 'django.core.management.call_command', ['clearsessions']),
     ]

-finally run this command to add all defined jobs from `CRONJOBS` to crontab (of the user which you are running this command with):
+finally, run this command to add all defined jobs from `CRONJOBS` to crontab (of the user which you are running this command with):

 .. code:: bash